Jaisocx-Tools/Workspace/code/ts/www/templates/ResponsiveAndValidForWebpackWhenNpmInstall/README_WEBPACK.md

 ### 2.l. make new file on path `${PackageRoot}/webpack.config.mjs`

+This file is the standard webpack.config.js file, and just the import statements for the Webpack aliases and their assignments in the `resolve.alias` config's prop are up to webpack build.
+The best, later this file will be placed centrally, too.
+And the example of a package with all configs and npm dependencies for the Typescript, the Eslint and the Webpack, and local node_modules folder, is of use for sure.

 ```
 // this webpack config is to build this package with webpack.